 Cornell University is among your top options if you're planning on studying Philosophy.
 After graduation, Philosophy students usually make around $48,503 in their early careers.
 This school is one of the largest schools in New York.

 You may want to study hard for your SAT; the standard score of applicants to Cornell is 1,430.
 About 90.3% of the educators at this school are full-time and have regular office hours, so they are more available to help.
 Videos from Cornell could be a great way to get more info on the university.

 Georgetown University is among your best bets if you're planning on studying Philosophy.
 Graduates of the Philosophy program make around $47,914 in the first five years of working and $90,747 after their first five years of working.
 The surrounding area of a large city is wonderful for young people trying to find adequate choices for social networking, excitement, and discovery.

 Merely 1.0% of Georgetown University graduates have defaulted on their student loans.
 That is certainly striking, when the default average is 7.0%.
-This college produces particularly high paid graduates from the general biology degree program.
+This college is considered an excellent decision for veterans.
 Where is Georgetown University doing the best?
 Look into all the college rankings.

 It's difficult to beat Kenyon College if you want to study Philosophy.
 After graduation, Philosophy students usually make an average of $38,853 in their early careers.
 Students who enjoy a more slow-paced life will appreciate Kenyon College's location in the small town of Gambier, Ohio.